jsrath/github-birthday/README.md

 Try out the app at: [projects.jsrath.com/github-birthday](https://projects.jsrath.com/github-birthday).

-This project uses two APIs from GitHub and Wikipedia to tell you an interesting fact about the day when your GitHub was born.
+This project uses two APIs from GitHub and Wikipedia to tell you an interesting fact about the day your GitHub was created.

-Simply enter your GitHub username and give it a few seconds.
+Simply enter your GitHub username and learn!

-Please email me if you have any comments, thanks.